Why do I publish my solutions ?

 Please note that I set a execution timeout of 1 second on my server.
 Memory is typically limited to 64 MByte.

-If too many users are running tests, then some processes might get killed in order to keep the server responsive.
+If too many users are running tests simultaneously, then some processes might get killed in order to keep the server responsive.

 In addition, some input/output values are forbidden - especially the default input from the original Project Euler problem.